MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-assign-roles.md

 ### Data labeling

-There is a built-in role for data labeling, scoped only to labeling data.
+There's a built-in role for data labeling, scoped only to labeling data.
 The following custom roles give other levels of access for a data labeling project.

 [!INCLUDE [custom-role-data-labeling](includes/custom-role-data-labeling.md)]